lbl-srg/obc/specification/source/useCases.rst

 Goal in Context              A mechanical engineer wants to customize a control
                              sequence, starting with a template.
 ---------------------------  ---------------------------------------------------
-Preconditions                HVAC system model connected to building model.

-                             (Phil: HVAC system model = components + connections, including sensors and actuators;
-                             building model = envelope/fabric, internal gains and occupancy schedules.)

-                             (Phil: we have a naming problem: we need a concise way of refering to the combination of the HVAC 'system' model, the 'building' model and the control sequence(s).)
+Preconditions                A model of the :term:`plant` (consisting of HVAC and
+                             building model).

                              Preconfigured control sequence, stored in an OpenBuildingControls-compatible library.